awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_basic.md

 1. Choose **Send invitation**\.
 AWS Organizations sends the invitation to the account owner\.
 **Important**
-If you get an error that indicates that you exceeded your account limits for the organization or that you can't add an account because your organization is still initializing, wait until one hour after you created the organization and try again\.
+Expand the error message if indicated\.
+If the error indicates that you exceeded your account limits for the organization or that you can't add an account because your organization is still initializing, wait until one hour after you created the organization and try again\.
 If the error persists, contact [AWS Support](https://console.aws.amazon.com/support/home#/)\.

 1. For the purposes of this tutorial, you now need to accept your own invitation\.
 Do one of the following to get to the **Invitations** page in the console:
    + Open the email that AWS sent from the management account and choose the link to accept the invitation\.
 When prompted to sign in, do so as an administrator in the invited member account\.
    + Open the [AWS Organizations console](https://console.aws.amazon.com/organizations/v2) and navigate to the **[Invitations](https://console.aws.amazon.com/organizations/v2/home/accounts/invitations)** page\.

 1. On the **[AWS accounts](https://console.aws.amazon.com/organizations/v2/home/accounts)** page, choose **Accept** and then choose **Confirm**\.
+**Tip**
+The invitation receipt could be delayed and you might need to wait before you can accept the invitation\.

 1. Sign out of your member account and sign in again as an administrator in your management account\.